karolproksa/gpu-scraper/README.md

 A python script for scraping prices of GPUs.
 Miners and fellow gamers are welcome.

+# Features
+* Scraping names of Allegro Lokalnie offers
+* Scraping prices of GPUs
+* Scraping current profitability
+* Calculating GPU's RoI based on its price and current profitability
 # How to use it
 ### Install
 `git clone https://github.com/karolproksa/gpu-scraper` <br>